CSBSJU/CSCI-130/README.md

 ## Course policies
 ### Attendance
-Attendance is REQUIRED at all class meetings.
+Attendance is REQUIRED at all class and lab meetings.
 Each unexcused absence MAY result in a 1% reduction in the final grade for the course.
 Students who have more than three unexcused absences MAY receive a failing grade for the course.
-Habitual lateness in attending class meetings MAY be treated as unexcused absence.
+Habitual lateness in attending class or lab meetings MAY be treated as unexcused absence.

 ### Assignments
 There will be several assignments during the semester including: readings,